Introduction

 - Speed:

-- Current speed - both route level and segment level (live)
+- Current speed, both route level and segment level (live)

 - Typical speed (historical average for the time of day)

-Use case
+Use Case

 Understanding live and historical travel conditions is essential for effective traffic management, planning, and operational response.
 Route Monitoring equips transportation professionals, planners, and consultants with the ability to answer critical questions about network performance across a wide range of scenarios, such as:

-- Monitoring active congestion — Tracking live delay and travel time deviations to identify and respond to developing incidents or peak-period bottlenecks.
+- Monitoring and benchmarking route performance: Tracking live delay and travel time deviations against free flow and typical baselines to identify developing incidents, respond to peak-period bottlenecks, and evaluate corridor performance over time.

-- Supporting signal retiming and operational adjustments — Using travel time and delay data to assess whether current operations are meeting performance targets.
+- Supporting signal retiming and operational adjustments: Using travel time and delay data to assess whether current operations are meeting performance targets.

-- Conducting before-and-after studies — Evaluating the impact of infrastructure changes or policy interventions by comparing conditions over time.
+- Conducting before-and-after studies: Evaluating the impact of infrastructure changes or policy interventions by comparing conditions over time.

-- Reporting on network reliability — Communicating route performance and delay trends to stakeholders using consistent, probe-data-backed metrics.
+- Reporting on network reliability: Communicating route performance and delay trends to stakeholders using consistent, probe-data-backed metrics.

-- Prioritizing investment — Using persistent delay patterns to inform where capital investment or operational changes are most needed.
+- Prioritizing investment: Using persistent delay patterns to inform where capital investment or operational changes are most needed.

-Key components and workflows
+Key Components and Workflows

 The Route Monitoring Module makes it easier to analyze various metrics through a guided workflow, ensuring flexibility while keeping studies easy to set up: